-John was part of the FSDZ team during its start-up phase before leaving to pursue his masters in 2015.
-Following completion of his studies, he re-joined the organisation in 2016 as a Monitoring and Results Measurement Senior Officer.
-In his new role, John contributes to the development and implementation of the organisation’s monitoring and results measurement system.
+John Musantu is the Monitoring and Results Measurement Senior Officer.
+In his role, John contributes to the development and implementation of the organization’s monitoring and results measurement system.

 He has working experience in research, monitoring and evaluation and extensive knowledge about the Zambian financial sector through his work with development organisations, think tanks, research institutions and financial service providers over the years.
 John also commands excellent skills in statistical analysis packages such as Stata, Statistical package for social sciences and Eviews.